RobinKumar5986/wwwhisper/README.md

 access to any resource served by HTTP server.
 The project will provide a sample implementation of the access control layer and a guidance how to use it with popular HTTP servers.
-The project will also provide [sampleUI](http://mixedbit.org/wwwhisper) for granting and revoking access to web resources.
+The project will also provide [sample UI](http://mixedbit.org/wwwhisper) for granting and revoking access to web resources.